 Your dog can take antibiotics for kidney, bladder, and other infections.
 If injury is the cause the treatment will depend on the severity of the internal damage.
 As will the treatment of toxic ingestion.
 Your dog might have to take phosphate binders to encourage excretion of excess phosphorus from the body.

 Treatment of bladder and kidney stones is possible through diet and increased hydration.
-But in severe cases non-surgical or surgical methods may need to be performed.
+But in severe cases your vet may need to be perform non-surgical or surgical procedures.

 The vet will treat prostatic disease with aggressive antibiotics, neutering, or spaying.
 Draining or surgically removing cysts and abscesses is also possible.
 Dogs diagnosed with tumours may need to go to an oncologist for more specialised treatments.